Permissions in Detail

 - Using ad-hoc scripts will require the Ad-Hoc Script scope.

-- If 'Exclude' scope was configured for a Script permission scope, the excluded scripts will be filtered out from the list.
+-If 'Exclude' scope was configured for a Script permission scope, the excluded scripts will be filtered out from the list.

-- If 'Include' scope was configured for a Script (but not for Enterprise) permission scope, only the scripts with 'Include' scope will be displayed in the list.
+-If 'Include' scope was configured for a Script (but not for Enterprise) permission scope, only the scripts with 'Include' scope will be displayed in the list.

-- If the included Organization is absent, all endpoints from the included Groups will be displayed.
+- if the included Organization is absent, all endpoints from the included Groups will be displayed.

-- If the excluded Groups are present, all endpoints belonging to them will be filtered out.
+- if the excluded Groups are present, all endpoints belonging to them will be filtered out.

 For viewing endpoints from a certain group: if an excluded Group is present, all endpoints belonging to it will be filtered out.